No-Contact Curbside Pickup Now Available

 A reminder: please do not microwave materials to sanitize them.
 A three-day time-out is all that is necessary.

-We have enabled auto-renew and extended due dates through 9/1/2020.
+We enabled auto-renew and extended due dates and are back to a 3-week loan with one renewal for most items.
 Still see a fine on your account?
 Don’t worry, we won’t collect!
 If you are seeing a fine on your account, it may just mean it did not renew because someone is waiting for the item, in which case, please bring it back at your earliest convenience.

-We are not charging fines through August 31.
+We are not charging fines for the duration of the Pandemic.
 When we check items in we will use amnesty mode – no fines..
 Even though there may be a charge on the account, you should still be able to use databases, Overdrive, Freegal, Hoopla and other digital resources.
 Please don’t hesitate to get in touch with any issues.
 Feel guilty?
 Food for Fines is still part of the Summer Reading Program!

 If we fail to remove a fine from your account, please give us a call and we will remove it.